Liu Bolin: The Heroic Apparition at Scream Gallery

 Photos: courtesy of Scream Gallery and Liu Bolin

-Liu Bolin: The Heroic Apparition is on at Scream Gallery until 9th May 2014, for further information visit here.
+Liu Bolin: The Heroic Apparition is at Scream Gallery until 9th May 2014.
+For further information visit the show’s website here.